Skip to main content

 We found the bolt about half a mile back, and when we left him, the Marine had the bike back up and his sleeves rolled up and he was working on the rear axle where the bolt had come loose.

-About halfway to Laguna someone said, and meaning it, “I don’t want to hear any more shit from these old-timers about the Raiders and how tough they were and how we ain’t.
+About halfway to Laguna, someone said, and meaning it, “I don’t want to hear any more shit from these old-timers about the Raiders and how tough they were and how we ain’t.
 Understood?”

 We all said, “Understood,” and meant that too.

 Laguna Beach was our Riviera.
-It was thirty-five miles up the coast from Oceanside and the main gate to Pendleton, and it was where we went weekends, a small, sunny town on cliffs overlooking crescents of golden sand skirting the dark blue Pacific coves.
+It was 35 miles up the coast from Oceanside and the main gate to Pendleton, and it was where we went weekends, a small, sunny town on cliffs overlooking crescents of golden sand skirting the dark blue Pacific coves.
 We took rooms in cheap hotels and motels and boardinghouses along the coast strip, sleeping four or even six men to a room.

 This was when I truly fell in love with California, on those weekends at Laguna Beach.